khg919/qemu_gpr_latency/README.md

 		kwon_mixcoffee for gpr register latency

-		kwon_mixcoffee for one tb latency
+		kwon_mixcoffee_pc for one tb latency